Camporall

 As Scouts, we know how fortunate we are to have a warm meal every night — whether around the campfire or at the kitchen table.
 And we know that not everyone is so lucky.
 That’s the genesis of Scouting for Food, the annual food-collection drive run by your local council.
 It’s another reminder to our local communities that Scouts are here, doing good turns.
 Scouting for Food takes place on two consecutive weekends.
 On the first weekend, Scouts distribute bags and/or door hangers to let their neighbors know about the drive.
 On the second, Scouts revisit those houses to pick up bags full of canned food, cereal, pasta, peanut butter, juice and other nonperishable items.

 Thank you for all your help on Scouting For Food in years past.
-In 2022 our Scouts collected 53,991 pounds of food and delivered that the food banks
+In 2022 our Scouts collected 53,991 pounds of food and delivered that to food banks.

 Paul Maloney